 Can different headlines be tested?

 If there is an approval process, what is the expected response time?

 You get the idea…

 Some of these questions can be agreed on ahead of time.
 However, minor updates are often needed to run split or a/b testing in line with a performance marketer’s Facebook marketing strategy.
-Protip: Remove clickable hashtags in copy for dark posts ads, these drive overall clicks but reduce traffic to the brand website.

 From the influencer perspective, there are no standard influencer contracts.
 The current situation is that a contract is often misunderstood but signed anyways.
 The contract may vaguely mention providing whitelisting permissions, without giving explicit detail as to the level of permissions.
 There are often disagreements about obtaining admin access, which is not needed for amplification and allows for much more control versus advertising access.
 Confusion in contract language can lead to a contract seen as adhered to by one side and broken by the other, often ending up with a nasty email chain or even a lawsuit.
 On the brand side, it is often very difficult to keep track of which content is allowed to be used where and for how long.
 The entire industry is often spending more time talking about whitelisting (and working out the kinks) than actually running dark posts to drive results.